d-rug/d-rug.github.io/index.md

 Welcome to the Davis R Users' Group (D-RUG)!
 We are a community of R-Users at UC Davis who support each other in using [R](https://cran.r-project.org/) for science and research.
 Our focus is providing a space for any/all levels to learn from each other.

- - **Currently we have weekly work sessions every Thursday from 12pm-2pm**
+ - **Currently we have weekly work sessions every Wednesday from 12pm-2pm**
   - While we intend to prioritize in-person attendance, there will be a Zoom link in the weekly announcements for people who wish to join remotely
   - **Join the group listserv [here](https://groups.google.com/d/forum/davis-rug) to get the Zoom link and weekly reminders**
  - Please see our online forum/discourse site (<a href="https://d-rug.discourse.group/" target="_blank">Discourse</a>), it's a friendly place to post R-related questions, or search for ones that have already been asked!